prranavv/Reddit-Clone/README.md

 ## Prerequisites

-1. Have the latest version of go installed to run.
+1. Have the latest version of go installed.
 2. Latest version of Postgres.

 ## Installing